 If you are currently in an active course of treatment with a treating provider, you have a right to continuity of care.
-If the contract between Medica and your treating provider terminates without cause, you may be eligible to continue care with that provider at the same benefit level.
-For example, if your treating provider was a Tier 1 - Preferred provider at the time of termination, you may be eligible to continue care with that provider at the Tier 1 - Preferred benefit level.
+If the contract between Medica and your treating provider terminates without cause, you may be eligible to continue care with that provider.
 Continuity of care only applies if you are in an active course of treatment with the provider at the time the provider's contract is terminated.
 This does not apply when the provider's contract is terminated for cause.